-Modern medicine has reformed not only the quality, but also the longevity of our lives.
+Modern medicine has reformed not only the quality but also the longevity of our lives.
 With that said, while the medical field strives to provide the best in healthcare, they have many hurdles and challenges to face in the process.
-For instance, obtaining the necessary funding for research and programs, yet balancing the influence that goes hand in hand with financial support.
+For instance, obtaining the necessary funding for research and programs, yet balancing the influence that goes hand in hand with financial Support.

 Enter the world of heartburn relief.

-The Statistics Say it All
+The Statistics Say it All.

 One of the most common over-the-counter medicated ailments is heartburn, also referred to as Acid Reflux for Gastroesophageal Reflux Disease (GERD) in its more exacerbated forms.
 With “60 million Americans” experiencing symptoms once a month and a suggested “15 million Americans” experiencing symptoms daily, heartburn has quickly progressed to epidemic proportions.
 Yet, heartburn medication is relatively new.
-In the 1960s, as this common health issue grew, pharmaceutical companies stepped in to create an easy access medication to relieve sufferers.
+In the 1960s, as this common health issue grew, pharmaceutical companies stepped in to create an easy-access medication to relieve sufferers.

 Hello to the invention of Tagamet and over-the-counter antacids!

-While the initial heartburn statistics seem staggering, the true surprise is that “one-half of American adults” — more than those actually diagnosed or experiencing heartburn — have taken antacids.
+While the initial heartburn statistics seem staggering, the true surprise is that “one-half of American adults” — more than those diagnosed or experiencing heartburn — have taken antacids.
 On top of that, “twenty-seven percent of adults take 2 or more doses per month,” and “seventy-five percent of total antacid consumption is by heavy users,” meaning those taking more than “six doses per week.”

 The human component is compelling, yet financial statistics are even more daunting.

-Proton pump inhibitors (PPIs) — a popular treatment for exacerbated forms of heartburn — are “one of the best-selling classes of drugs in the U.S., with sales of nine and a half billion dollars in 2012,” alone.
+Proton pump inhibitors (PPIs) — a popular treatment for exacerbated forms of heartburn — are “one of the best-selling classes of drugs in the U.S., with sales of nine and a half-billion dollars in 2012,” alone.
 Furthermore, Americans have spent “over two billion dollars annually on liquid and tablet antacids,” while “in 2016, private-label sales of antacids reached almost eight hundred and sixty million dollars.”
 This includes two of the most popular labels, Nexium 24HR and Zantac, which “totaled over half a billion dollars more.”

-If you’re curious, stick around and I’ll dive into all the details about antacids!
+If you’re curious, stick around, and I’ll dive into all the details about antacids!

 A Theory to Consider: The Allopathic Treatment Cascade

 In an extensive article from Dr. Christopher Amuroso published by the Weston A. Price Foundation, a theory called the allopathic treatment cascade is argued.
-The allopathic treatment cascade refers to two avenues of heartburn treatment that coincide in more serious health issues: firstly, a series of medications that bandage instead of treating the condition, and, secondly, an avoidance of treating the root cause of the condition.
+The allopathic treatment cascade refers to two avenues of heartburn treatment that coincide with more serious health issues: firstly, a series of medications that bandage instead of treating the condition, and, secondly, an avoidance of treating the root cause of the condition.

 Per Dr. Amuroso, the cascade begins with self-medication using OTC antacids (think Tums and Rolaids) and, when symptoms persist, is followed with OTC or prescription medication for hyperacidity — referring to a “set of symptoms caused by an imbalance between the acid-secreting mechanism” and those mechanisms meant to protect your digestive system from acid.
-These next step medications include “HS (histamine 2) antagonists” such as “Axid, Pepcid, Tagamet, and Zantac,” which block acid secreting H2 receptors and prevent “the production of hydrochloric acid.”
+These next step medications include “HS (histamine 2) antagonists” such as “Axid, Pepcid, Tagamet, and Zantac,” which block acid-secreting H2 receptors and prevent “the production of hydrochloric acid.”

 If HS antagonists fail, the last medication step of the cascade, before other interventions such as surgery, is typically a prescribed or OTC gastric proton pump inhibitor referred to as a PPI.
 The most common is Prilosec or the prescribed version called Omeprazole.
 Gastric proton pumps “essentially shut down the pumps that make hydrochloric acid for the stomach.”

-While you may have relief from symptoms, antacids, HS antagonists, and PPIs may have long-term risks and side-effects such as bacterial overgrowth, “kidney disease, decreased calcium, iron and vitamin B12 absorption, magnesium deficiency,” as well as “pneumonia, dementia,” life-threatening infections, and even cardiovascular disease.
+While you may have relief from symptoms, antacids, HS antagonists, and PPIs may have long-term risks and side effects such as bacterial overgrowth, “kidney disease, decreased calcium, iron and vitamin B12 absorption, magnesium deficiency,” as well as “pneumonia, dementia,” life-threatening infections, and even cardiovascular disease.

-With that said, it’s very important to note that for some these medications boost the quality of life and are necessary due to other health conditions.
+With that said, it’s very important to note that for some, these medications boost the quality of life and are necessary due to other health conditions.
 Yet, it’s important to understand that these medications should not be consumed lightly.